dehadeaaryan/tankwargame/README.md

                      - Image for the explosion effect.
                   - `medpack.png`
                      - Image for health pack.
+                  - `wall.png`
+                     - Image for a single block of wall.
             - `application.css`
                - Stylesheet for customizing the appearance of the game (optional).
             - `game_layout.fxml`